qdgiang/bdc-seminar-public/README.md

 # Anaconda
-- Create a environment with Python 3.9.13
+- Create an environment with Python 3.9.13
 - Activate the environment

 # FastAPI Exercise 1